ayoubraji/highway-realtime-simulator/README.md

 It is possibile to start with standard options:
 - 50 vehicles [15 Trucks, 25 motorcycles, 10 cars]
 - Vehicle tracked: 23
-- Horizontal moviment simulation frequency: rare Otherwise the user can make a custom choice, choosing the presence percentage of each vehicle type
+- Horizontal movement simulation frequency: rare Otherwise the user can make a custom choice, choosing the presence percentage of each vehicle type

 (The order is alway truck, then motorcycles and then cars, to involve more overtaking)